aws-samples/amazon-quicksight-assets-as-code-sample/README.md

 sheet_1.add_grid_layout_element(table_1, 13, 10, 13, 10)
 sheet_1.add_grid_layout_element(parameter_date_control_1, 7, 3, 26, 0)
 ```
 Once you are done defining your resources, the code sample will package all of your resources into a single JSON object accepted by QuickSight.
+Essentially, you can do anything you would do inside the QuickSight console - but instead of dragging and dropping, you can declare each step as code...pretty cool!
 ## How it works

 The repo contains three main constructs - 1) **quicksight_assets_class.py**, 2) **create_analysis.py**, and 3) **asset_definition.json**.